d7laungani/DLLocalNotifications/README.md

 ### Modifying elements of the notification

-You can modify elements of the notification before categorizing.
+You can modify elements of the notification before scheduling.
 Publically accessible variables include:

 repeatInterval, alertBody, alertTitle, soundName, fireDate, attachments, launchImageName, category